 Before moving in, I could not let this space go.
-There were many wish list projects cut for the sake of time and money, but I could not look another day at this peachy ceramic tile.
+There were many wish list projects cut for the sake of time and money, but I could not look another day at the existing tile.
 You know how it is, sometimes a small detail will haunt you every. single. day.
-So I jumped in and painted this sucker.

 - Paint Brushes

 - Painter’s Plastic – this makes the two part project easy (wood mantel + fireplace tile surround)

 Steps for Painting Tile Fireplace:

 First, you might be wondering if you need a special fireplace paint and what I’ve learned is, nope!
 Most latex paint can tolerate high heats and the ceramic itself can be painted as long as it’s cleaned and primed.
 This makes the ceramic tile reface even easier!

 If you’re dealing with orange wood that saw its prime in the 80’s (not knocking it – my dad has the cabinets and rocks it) , you’re likely looking to paint that too.
 If so, sand that baby first.
 You don’t need to take it down completely to raw wood, but fully remove that shiny sheen.

 The tiles need to be gently sanded too.
 These are pretty basic ceramic tiles with a light texture.
 I used the fine grit sanding blocks to roughen up the tile surround.
 This helps the paint adhere.

 We used an electric sander for the wood mantel for efficiency, but if we didn’t have access to that, the sandpaper blocks would’ve worked just fine.

 This project involves ceramic tile, but really glossy porcelain tiles can be trickier to sand and need an extra fine grit and sanded super gently.